alexaib2002/php-package-managment-site/README.md

 powered by Bootstrap, while providing an example of its usage in a real world application, using technologies such as Docker for deploying the webserver and a SQLite database for storing the registers.

+## Running the project

+The project makes use of Bootstrap.
+Before executing the project on a Docker container, put Bootstrap JS and CSS on their respective folders on src:

+- /src/css/bootstrap*
+- /src/js/bootstrap*

 ## Goals of the project

 [Extracted from this webpage](https://www.geeksforgeeks.org/top-10-php-projects-ideas-for-beginners/)